Canon 1000D vs Sony A6300

 The Canon EOS 1000D (called Canon XS in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in June 2008 and February 2016.
 The 1000D is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 10.1 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1000D vs Sony A6300